500px/px-service-client/README.md

  handler.excluded_exceptions += [NotConsideredFailureException]
 end

-# An example of a make request
+# An example of a make a request with circuit breaker
-multi = Px::Service::Client::Multiplexer.new
-method = :get

-req = subject.make_request(method, url)
+req = make_request(method, url) # overrides Px::Service::Client::Base
-multi.context do
-   multi.do(req)
-end.run
 ```

-Adds a circuit breaker to the client.
-If the underlying method succeeds, `make_request` returns `Px::Service::Client::RetriableResponseFuture`
+Adds a circuit breaker to the client.  `make_request` always returns `RetriableResponseFuture`

 The circuit will open on any exception from the wrapped method, or if the request runs for longer than the `invocation_timeout`.